kam1tsur3/2020_CTF/nullcon/pwn/KiDPwN/README.md

 However it is difficult to set rip to the ideal address, because PIE is enbale.
 I found the usable address on stack at rbp+0x18.
 It is main() address.
-So I wanted to change the return address to rop gadget (3 pop and ret) By default, the return address from main() is an address in libc\_start\_main.
+So I wanted to change the return address to rop gadget (3 pop and ret).
+By default, the return address from main() is an address in libc\_start\_main.
 In distributed libc.so, offset of libc\_start\_main\_ret is 0x20830.
 I searched rop gadget in libc, which of offset is near 0x20830.